 \section{Introduction}

-Medical tomographic imaging is one of the pillar area in healthcare.
-Unlike other application scenarios in general computational imaging, medical imaging practitioners pay significant more attentions and cares in critical areas, aka, regions-of-interest (ROI) \citep{bubba2016roi}.
-Very often, observing the abnormal (for example, a tumor or a tiny crack of some bone) in a patient is much more critical than reconstructing a overall clean image \citep{antun2020instabilities}.
-The traditional and current state-of-the-art model-based iterative reconstruction algorithms, even the plug-and-play/regularization-by-denoising schemes \citep{venkatakrishnan2013plug,romano2017little,reehorst2018regularization,kamilov2017plug,tang2020fast} with either kernel-based \citep{dabov2007image,buades2005non,milanfar2012tour, tachella2020neural} or deep-learning based image priors \citep{zhang2017beyond,chen2017trainable,jin2017deep}, are all tailored for global regularization and reconstruction of images and do not have a mechanism to focus on improving the reconstruction quality of local parts.
+Medical tomographic imaging is one of the pillar areas in healthcare.
+Unlike other application scenarios in general computational imaging, medical imaging professionals pay significant more attention and care in critical areas, aka, regions-of-interest (ROI) \cite{bubba2016roi}.
+Quite often, observing the abnormal (for example, a tumor or a tiny crack in some bone) in a patient is much more critical than reconstructing a clean overall image \cite{antun2020instabilities}.
+Traditional and current state-of-the-art model-based iterative reconstruction algorithms, even plug-and-play / regularization-by-denoising schemes \cite{venkatakrishnan2013plug,romano2017little} with kernel-based \cite{dabov2007image, tachella2020neural} or deep learning-based image priors \cite{zhang2017beyond,zhou2024deep,tang2025practical,tan2024provably}, are all tailored for global regularization and reconstruction of images and do not have a mechanism to focus on improving the reconstruction quality of local parts.

-In this work, we propose a practical solution for superresolution and refine locally critical parts of tomographic images reconstructed from measurements given by medical imaging systems such as CT, MRI and PET, etc. Such imaging systems can be generally expressed as:
+In this work, we propose a practical solution for super-resolution and refine locally critical parts of tomographic images reconstructed from measurements given by medical imaging systems such as CT, MRI and PET, etc. Such imaging systems can generally be expressed as